zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   Fix Windows data sources are improperly setting eventClass (ZPS-3056)
 -   Fix Windows Event Log Datasource Does not Map Critical Events (ZPS-3109)
 -   Fix Windows - an error 'process scan error: list index out of range' is generated for OS Processes component (ZPS-3116)
+-   Fix Windows - Do not display None as the Service Pack level (ZPS-2289)

 2.8.3